-Use this vegan beef recipe to make beef-flavored mock meat that you can swap it out for beef in just about any recipe.
-It’s a meaty, tender, juicy, beef-flavored seitan that has been seasoned and cooked to perfection.
+Use this vegan beef recipe to make beef-flavored mock meat that you can swap out for beef in just about any recipe.
+It’s a meaty, tender, juicy, beef-flavored seitan, seasoned and cooked to perfection.
 Use this faux beef to make vegan beef stew, vegan roast beef, pot roast, vegan beef and broccoli, soups, or stir-fries.

 Vegan beef seitan sliced on a cutting board with potatoes and carrots on the side.

-The beef flavor in this seitan roast beef comes from a beefy broth made from mushrooms, soy sauce, and tomato paste which is then pureed and mixed with vital wheat gluten for a meaty texture.
+The beef flavor in this seitan roast beef comes from a beefy broth made with mushrooms, soy sauce, and tomato paste, which is then pureed and mixed with vital wheat gluten to achieve a meaty texture.

-Beef seitan is easier than you may think to make, it only takes about 15 minutes to throw it together, and the only hard part is waiting while it cooks.
+Beef seitan is easier than you may think to make; it takes about 15 minutes to throw together, and the only hard part is waiting for it to cook.
 Once your mock beef has steamed, it’s ready to baste and bake, or simply slice and dice and add to your favorite recipes that call for beef.

 • Olive Oil – for sauteing the onion and mushrooms.